Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

-The yellow backdrop could also hint at a looming danger for Peter Parker, suggesting that he will primarily serve as one of the sinister foes that could push him to the limit in Brand New Day
+The yellow backdrop could also hint at looming danger for Peter Parker, suggesting that he will primarily serve as one of the sinister foes that could push him to the limit in Brand New Day.

-It remains to be seen if this actual Scorpion logo could appear in the villain's high-tech exoskeleton suit in the film, but there is a chance that he could incorporate it because he already has a Scorpion tattoo on his neck.
+It remains to be seen whether this logo will appear on the villain's high-tech exoskeleton suit in the film, but there is a chance Mac could incorporate it, since he already has a Scorpion tattoo on his neck.

 Tarantula